-As a one-stop hotel-reservations site for travelers, the Beaches and Towns Network provides information to help travelers select the most suitable accommodations at discounted rates.
+As a one-stop hotel-reservations site for travelers, the Beaches and Towns Network provides information to help travelers select the most suitable accommodations at the best possible rates - up to 70% off.

 Eastern U.S. "Hot Spots"